 Yes, they certainly will be.
 Our assessment and approach may be non-traditional, but our program is rigorous where it counts and really pushes students.
 We still prepare them for standardized tests like the SAT and ACT.
 We also provide college preparatory services, helping them to complete their college applications, search for the right college for their intended field of study, and overall think about their future academic and career paths.

 Additionally, we’ll reach out to the colleges and universities that the students want to apply to and do everything we can to strengthen their application and candidacy when the time comes.

 Yes!
-As part of our admissions process, we have students participate in one of our Experience Sora events.
+As part of our admissions process, we encourage students to participate in one of our Virtual Open Houses.
 It’s essentially a virtual school visit, where they get to learn about our program firsthand by observing a learning expedition and meeting some students and faculty at Sora.
-There’s usually one every week, and you can sign up for the next event here.
+There’s usually one every month, and you can sign up for the next event here.